time-link/timelink-docs/docs/Reference/Timelink_home.md

 		.timelink-home # place holder file to indicate this is a timelink home directory

-> [!NOTE] Same directory can be server as a single project or as part of a multi-project site
+> Same directory can be served as a single project or as part of a multi-project site
+>
-> A project direcotry inside a mutiproject dir can be accessed both as stand alone single user or as part of a web interface for multiple projects and multiple users.
+> A project directory inside a mutiproject dir can be accessed both as stand alone single user or as part of a web interface for multiple projects and multiple users.
 It depends on the base directory given to the start command.
 Multiple variants can exist in the same machine, serving different ports.
 >

 ## Special cases